phpearth/stats/README.md

     * PHP The Right Way: 10 points
 * Offensive messages and inappropriate links get negative points.
 * Topics with comments turned off get negative points.
+* Topics with only image and no description or question are not calculated in points.

 **What is the benefit of the points?**